sahu00001/Statistics/README.md

-# Course description
-This course provides fundamental concepts in probability and statistical inference, with application to engineering contexts.
-Probability topics include counting methods, discrete and continuous random variables, and their associated distributions.
-Statistical inference topics include sampling distributions, point estimation, confidence intervals and hypothesis testing for single- and two-sample experiments, nonparametric statistics, and goodness-of-fit testing.
-Excel will be used to demonstrate how to solve some class examples, and you'll be expected to use Excel to solve some homework problems.
-The statistical software package R will be introduced to address basic statistics problems and to prepare you for future coursework.
-Course prerequisites include calculus (differentiation and integration).
+# Showcasing My Statistical Work

+This repository showcases my master's work in statistics, covering fundamental concepts in **probability** and **statistical inference** with practical applications to engineering and data modeling.
+Topics include counting methods, random variables, sampling distributions, confidence intervals, hypothesis testing, nonparametric statistics, and goodness-of-fit testing.
+You'll also find examples demonstrating the use of **Excel** for solving statistical problems and the statistical software package **R** for addressing basic statistics and preparing for advanced coursework.
+Designed for learners with a calculus background (differentiation and integration), this repository provides structured problems and solutions, making it an excellent resource for building a strong foundation in statistical methods and modeling.